sww1235/Dream-Home-wizards-tower/README.md

 -   ~~put workshop area by elevator and combine half of -1 and -2 to give more ceiling height.~~
 -   ~~change wall doors to tracked style~~
 -   On floors 1 and 2, have hallway on outside with interior windows in bedrooms
+-   flow meters on io of water loops for leak detection

 ## Floor space planning